-The purpose of this course is to acquire an understanding of the way in which society organized its limited resources to satisfy unlimited wants.
+The purpose of this course is to acquire and understanding of the way in which society organized its limited resources to satisfy unlimited wants.
 Students will be introduced to macro, micro and applied economic principles and will determine how basic economic questions are answered.

-ADVANCED PLACEMENT GOVERNMENT/ADVANCED PLACEMENT MICROECONOMICS Course Number: 2106420/
+ADVANCED PLACEMENT GOVERNMENT/ADVANCED PLACEMENT MICORECONOMICS

+Course Number: 2106420/2102360